simonmichael/hledger/hledger/hledger.m4.md

 ### Account types

 hledger knows that accounts come in several types: assets, liabilities, expenses and so on.
 This enables easy reports like [balancesheet] and [incomestatement], and filtering by account type with the [`type:` query](#queries).

-As a convenience, hledger will detect account types automatically if you use common english-language top-level account names (more on this below).
+As a convenience, hledger will detect these account types automatically if you are using common english-language top-level account names (described below).

-But in general it's recommended to declare types explicitly, by adding a `type:` [tag](#tags-1) to the [account directives] of your top level accounts.
+But generally we recommend you declare types explicitly, by adding a `type:` [tag](#tags-1) to your top-level account directives.
 Subaccounts will inherit the type of their parent.
 The tag's value should be one of the [five main account types]:

 - `A` or `Asset`		(things you own)
 - `L` or `Liability`	(things you owe)